TheArctesian/Flexi/Contribute.md

 If you are on mac:

 First install brew.
 If you don't have it open the terminal app and run this command.
 This might take a while.
 While your waiting for that to install, if you have never used a terminal before this is a package manager.
 It is like an app store for your cmd line.
 Pretty much any pkg or app you want to get will be on here.
 For example if you want to install firefox you can simply do `brew install firefox` or spotify you can use `brew install spotify`.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-After you have brew installed I recomend that you install some things to make your development env nicer.
+After you have brew installed I recommend that you install some things to make your development env nicer.
 Personally I use fish as my personal shell because is make life easy.
 Install it with

 ```bash
 brew install fish
 ```

 After type the `fish` command to enter the fish shell.
 This is also not necessary but I like it so use this command to install oh-my-fish.
 (This makes your terminal look pretty.

 ```bash
 curl https://raw.githubusercontent.com/oh-my-fish/oh-my-fish/master/bin/install > install